MicrosoftDocs/bi-shared-docs/docs/analysis-services/server-properties/general-properties.md

 ##### CoordinatorBuildMaxThreads

 Does not apply to Power BI.
 A signed 32-bit integer property that defines the maximum number of threads allocated to building partition indexes.
-Increase this value in order to speed-up partition indexing, at the cost of memory usage.
+Increase this value in order to speed up partition indexing, at the cost of memory usage.
 For more information about this property, see [SQL Server 2008 R2 Analysis Services Operations Guide](/previous-versions/sql/sql-server-2008-r2/hh226085(v=msdn.10)).

 ##### CoordinatorCancelCount